Ancientrivals/old/en/_posts/2015-09-09-animation-gifs-video.md

 ---
 layout: ru_post
-title: Video with updated Hero
+title: Video and GIFs with updated Hero
 ---

 Usually we post on Mondays, but we are too excited to wait to share this update on 3d-animation in our game.
 But first, GUI effects test: